Actindo-AG/Documentation/PIM/Troubleshooting/03_MissingStockValue.md

   ![UCS Warehouse](../../Assets/Screenshots/PIM/Products/List/UCSWarehouse/WarehousingNotActive.png "[UCS Warehouse]")

 3. Check if the warehousing is active.
 If the warehousing is inactive, click the [ACTIVATE WAREHOUSING] button to activate the warehousing for the selected product.
   A confirmation window is displayed.
 After confirmation, the *Warehousing activated* pop-up window is displayed and the warehousing is active.
 The *Basic data* and the *Warehouse / Suppliers* sub-tabs are displayed in the *UCS Warehouse* tab.
+By default, the *Basic data* sub-tab is preselected.

   ![Warehousing activated](../../Assets/Screenshots/PIM/Products/List/UCSWarehouse/WarehousingActivated.png "[Warehousing activated]")

-4. In the *Basic data* sub-tab, check if the option **Yes** is selected for the *Warehouse logistics active for this product* drop-down list.
+4. Check if the option **Yes** is selected in the *Warehouse logistics active for this product* drop-down list.
 If not, select this option.

 5. Click the [SAVE] button in the upper right corner to save any changes.
   The changes have been applied.
-The *Edit attribute* view is closed.
+The *Edit product* view is closed.

-6. Press **F5** to initialize the *Core1 Platform*.
+6. Press the **F5** key to initialize the *Core1 Platform*.

 7. Click again the product to which the stock was not displayed in the product list.
   The *Edit product* view is displayed.